Animax: Italy

 Animax in Italy began as a nighttime 1-hour programming block on sister channel AXN Italy on January 12, 2008, indicating that it will eventually launch as a 24/7 channel.
 The programs that aired on the block were Planetes, The Vision of Escaflowne, .hack//SIGN, and Noein.
 The block hasn't aired since 2009, likely to avoid competition with MTV, who also aired anime and was more widely available.

 Germany

 On May 14, 2007, Sony announced Animax would be launching in Germany from early June 2007, becoming the country's first ever television network solely dedicated to anime programming.
 Animax launched in the country from June 5, 2007, on Unity Media's digital subscription television service in the regions of North Rhine-Westphalia, Hesse and other regions.
 Among the first anime series premiering on Animax Germany were .hack//Sign, Dragon Ball, Earth Girl Arjuna, Eureka Seven, Gundam SEED, Oh My Goddess!, One Piece, Record of Lodoss War, School Rumble, The Candidate for Goddess, X and numerous others.
 The channel later launched into Austria and Switzerland.

-The TV channel closed on July 7, 2016, Animax continues as VOD in Germany, Austria and Switzerland.
+Animax closed on July 7, 2016, but would continue as a VOD service in Germany, Austria and Switzerland, before it was replaced by Crunchyroll on September 30, 2022.